-Bri captures the world of commercial fishing many people – even the partners of commercial fisherman – can’t really grasp.
+Bri captures the world of commercial fishing many people – even the partners of commercial fishermen – can’t really grasp.
 A world, she admits, reality TV cameras aren’t able to capture.

-Because of her technique of raw photos and killer captions, Bri gifts us a view of commercial fishing that fully engulfs us in:
+Because of her technique of raw photos and killer captions, Bri gifts us a view of commercial fishing that pulls us in:

-I finally saw the gritty side of the industry my sweetheart has lived for over a decade.
+I was stunned to finally see the gritty side of the industry my sweetheart has lived in for over a decade.
 An industry his father, uncles, cousins, future brother-in-law, and sister have lived, too.

 As Kylie Jenner would say, I’m realizing things…

-I should also add that literally just now – Monday, July 22nd at 10:32 am – as I Googled Bri to learn her photography background, this pops up:
+I should also add that literally just now – Monday, July 22nd, 2019 at 10:32 am – as I Googled Bri to research her photography, this pops up:

 Kind of a big deal.